geshu18/app/Getting-Started-for-a-ASP.NET-CORE-2.0-WebApp.md

 [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net) is an extensible analytics platform that monitors the performance and usage of your live ASP.NET Core web applications.

-**With Asp.Net Core 2.0, ApplicationInsights is included by default.**
+**With Asp.Net Core 2.0, ApplicationInsights is included by default when running from Visual Studio.**
 You only need to configure the instrumentation key so that telemetry is sent to ApplicationInsights service.
 If instrumentation key is not added:
 * ApplicationInsights will be enabled while debugging under